qizhe/cs6501-fall25/logistics.md

 ### Presentation

-Each student (or small team, depending on enrollment) will be assigned one or more papers to present.
+Each student (or small team, depending on enrollment) will be assigned 2-3 papers to present.

 - **Preparation.** A **25–30 minute** talk covering the problem, design, methods, and results.
 - **Slides.** Send slides to the instructor **one week in advance**.
 - **Discussion.** Be ready to field questions and lead a short discussion after your talk.

+Paper assignment spreadsheet (students sign up themselves (FCFS); the instructor may adjust based on enrollment status): [sheet](https://docs.google.com/spreadsheets/d/1F2Ku5a2DTv0zIY9KrtpDxXaPeRX9XG777NOXSxcIcLA/edit?usp=sharing)
 Please use this [form](https://docs.google.com/forms/d/e/1FAIpQLSest8_y4vnrzmeV0X0k3y2fjEr1je7LEHIc9XsFtu-XYJIyjg/viewform?usp=header) to submit your presentation slides.

 ---